rokopt/spec/src/architecture/m1/ethereum-bridge.md

 Ethereum side.

 ## Security
 On M1, the validators are full nodes of Ethereum and their stake is also accounting for security of the bridge.
 If they carry out a forking attack on M1 to steal locked tokens of Ethereum their stake will be slashed on M1.
 On the Ethereum side, we will add a limit to the amount of ETH that can be locked to limit the damage a forking attack on M1 can do.
-To make an attack more cumbersome we will also add a limit on how fast wrappen ETH can be redeemed.
+To make an attack more cumbersome we will also add a limit on how fast wrapped ETH can be redeemed.
 This will not add more security, but rather make the attack more inconvenient.

 ## Ethereum State Inclusion
 We want to store data identifying which Ethereum blocks have been seen